 Compared to the rest of the country, citizens of Corning spend much less time in their cars: on average, their commute to work is only 19.22 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

 Being a small city, Corning does not have a public transit system used by locals to get to and from work.

-The per capita income in Corning in 2010 was $18,614, which is middle income relative to Arkansas, and lower middle income relative to the rest of the US.
-This equates to an annual income of $74,456 for a family of four.
+The per capita income in Corning in 2010 was $19,192, which is upper middle income relative to Arkansas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $76,768 for a family of four.

 The most common language spoken in Corning is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Spanish and African languages.